Hyunseok-Cho/cleeng_tech_access/README.md

-# Cleeng - Subscriptions React application Technical Accessment
+# Cleeng - Subscriptions React application Technical Assessment

-This is a single-page-application fetching the Mock-data with its API and rendering on the page.
+This is a single-page application fetching the Mock-data with its API and rendering on the page.
 User can manage his/her subscriptions and cancel if he/she wants.

 ### Technical Stack:
 1. Vite + React + TypeScript
-2. Built-in React hook: useState, useEffect
+2. State: React hooks (useState/useEffect) + Redux Toolkit slice
-3. Style: CSS
+3. Style: CSS (applied at the final step)
-4. Optimization: useRedux(current plan)
+4. A11y: live regions for loading/error

 ## Quick Start
 ```bash